abhinav-sharma15/clv/README.md

-# clv
+# Customer Lifetime Value

-Customer Lifetime Value
+### Measurement of CLV using probabilistic models BG/NBD and Gamma-Gamma submodel